jae1911/sitecontent/content/wiki/resonite/misc.md

 Downloading your account is pretty simple and there is two ways of launchning the account dumper:

 1. Double click the executable `AccoutDump.exe` and a window should pop up
-2. Open a terminal in the `AccoutDump` directory and do this command: `dotnet AccountDump.dll`
+2. Open a terminal in the `AccountDump` directory and do this command: `dotnet AccountDump.dll`

 The account dumper will ask you for some information: